Efficient Shapley values computation for Boolean network models of gene regulation: Conclusion and future work

 \section{Conclusion and future work}

-This paper proposes an approach for efficiently computing Knock-out and Knock-in Shapley values in BNs.
+This paper proposes a framework to compute the Knock-out and Knock-in Shapley values in BNs as a measurement for node importance.
 By exploiting the logical structure of binarized networks, the method avoids exhaustive simulations while preserving target-specific importance semantics.
 Experiments on benchmark models show that the approach recovers node rankings with good accuracy and achieves substantial speed-ups, particularly in networks with many inputs.
 Despite limitations in cyclic networks, the method provides a practical and scalable alternative to simulation-based Shapley analysis for BN models.

 Several directions can be taken to strengthen the proposed framework.
 First, the handling of diamond structures can be further optimized.
 Instead of partially simulating entire diamond subgraphs, future work will focus on detecting the precise entry and exit points of signal interaction within diamonds and on characterizing their logical influence patterns analytically.
 By examining the conditions under which signals from multiple paths actually interact at the reconvergence node, it should be possible to reduce or eliminate local simulations, thereby improving runtime.
 Secondly, we will address cyclic networks by deriving explicit error bounds for propagation in the presence of feedback.
 By quantifying how cycles distort independence assumptions and by relating propagation errors to structural properties of the cycles (e.g., length, connectivity, or feedback strength), we aim to provide guarantees on the maximum deviation from exact Shapley values.
 Such bounds would clarify the trade-off between efficiency and accuracy and guide the use of partial simulation strategies in cyclic networks.

 \ifCLASSOPTIONcaptionsoff

 \fi